kgriff0n/servers-link/README.md

 ## Installation

 As this mod is only `server-side` you first need to set up a Fabric server.
 After your server is set up, put the `.jar` file downloaded from [Modrinth](https://modrinth.com/mod/servers-link) in the `./mods` folder (you also need to install [Fabric API](https://modrinth.com/mod/fabric-api)).
 Once you have put everything in the folder, start the server.
-It will immediately close with an error and the `servers-link.properties` file will be generated at the root of the server.
+It will immediately close with an error and the next thing to do will be to configure everything.

 ## Configuration